nadav-swimm/test-project/.swm/how-to-add-a-new-user-configuration-value.fbtcf.sw.md

 ## What is "{add an example configuration value}"?

-{Describe an example configuration value, and some details on what it does}

 In this document we will see

 how to make this value configurable (instead of constant in the code).

 ## Definition Example

 We define our configuration values in {add a file or directory, use the "/path" command}